Construction work underway to add an approach track for the Yamagata Shinkansen at Fukushima Station [Fukushima Prefecture]

 With its sharp curves and steep gradients, the new approach line resembles a junction on an urban expressway.

-It's best to see it for yourself, so from here on I'll provide an explanation with photos.
+It's best to see it for yourself, so from here on, the explanation will include photos.

 Current status of approach line expansion work

-Below, I will introduce the current status of the approach line expansion construction, based on photos I took on site in early August 2024.
+The following is an overview of the current status of the approach track expansion work, based on photographs taken by the author on-site in early August 2024.

-Please note that the photos were taken from public roads, sidewalks, platforms, etc.
+Please note that the photographs were taken from public roads, sidewalks, and platforms.

-No photos were taken in areas where public access is restricted.
+No photographs were taken in areas where public access is restricted.

-The new approach line, which branches off from the Ou Main Line's up line, begins to gain altitude towards Fukushima Station after passing Mikawa level crossing near Fukushima Station
+The new approach line, which branches off from the northbound track of the Ou Main Line, begins to gain altitude towards Fukushima Station after passing the Mikawa level crossing near Fukushima Station

-(currently only local trains on the Ou Main Line pass through Mikawa level crossing, but once the new approach line begins operation, up-bound Tsubasa trains will also pass through).
+(currently only local trains on the Ou Main Line pass through the Mikawa level crossing, but after the new approach line opens, northbound Tsubasa trains will also pass through it).

-The new approach line extending southeast to Fukushima Station is already visible as of September 2024, when this article was written.
+The new approach line extending to Fukushima Station to the southeast is already visible as of September 2024, when this article was written.

 The tracks for the new approach line have already been laid, but the overhead lines that supply electricity to the trains have not yet been installed.

-The viaduct that runs above the new approach line is the track of the Tohoku Shinkansen.
+The elevated bridge that runs above the new approach line is part of the Tohoku Shinkansen line.

 This elevated line is the current approach line